 Glossary of GPS Running Watch Terms

-- Barometric altimeter: This is the most accurate measurement of altitude that uses barometric pressure to determine changes in elevation as well as changes to atmospheric pressure caused by weather patterns.
+- Barometric altimeter: A measurement of altitude that uses barometric pressure to determine elevation changes.
+It can also measure changes to atmospheric pressure caused by weather patterns.

 - GPS: Global Positioning System is a United States military satellite system that allows a device to pinpoint its location on Earth.
 GPS, GLONASS, GALILEO, QZSS, and BEIDOU are the five main global positioning satellite systems.